The Impact of Manufacturing, STEM, Transportation & Logistics – Public Perception is Changing

 Most New Jersey manufacturers are small or medium-sized businesses.
 COVID-19 was a direct threat to this industry as the lives and livelihoods of these small organizations were in question at the start of the pandemic.
 NJMEP had teams working day and night to ensure New Jersey manufacturing businesses would remain open and have the information they needed to operate safely.
 Every quarter the National Institute of Standards and Technology (NIST) requires its Manufacturing Extension Program (MEP) centers to be surveyed by an independent third party to gauge the centers’ impact on their local manufacturers.
 In the first three quarters of 2020, NJMEP recorded an impact of $1,128,235,302 .
 Manufacturers had support when they needed it most.

 Manufacturing Cares and It Shows

-“The economic impact reinforces the importance of manufacturing on New Jersey’s economy, while the collective impact is impressive, the services provided is essential to improving the competitiveness of New Jersey’s manufacturers.”
+“The economic impact reinforces the importance of manufacturing on New Jersey’s economy.
+While the collective impact is impressive, the services provided are essential to improving the competitiveness of New Jersey’s manufacturers.”

 JOHN W. KENNEDY, PH.D, CEO, NJMEP

 The economic impact is an unavoidable topic when discussing 2020 from a business perspective.
 What should also be included in the conversation is the local community and how it is being affected by the virus and devastated industries.
 “1.2 million New Jersey residents could be facing hunger this year alone.” said Debby Scheinholtz, Senior Director, Corporate Relations, and Volunteers from the Community FoodBank of New Jersey (CFBNJ) in a conversation with NJMEP when discussing the monies raised from the ‘Manufacturing Cares’ food drive.